-- From the main REAPER menu, choose File, Open Render Queue. - 2.
-This causes a dialog box (right) to be opened, listing queued files. - If you need to remove any item from the list, select it and click on Remove Selected.

-5. Close the Queued Renders dialog box when finished.
+- From the main REAPER menu, choose File, Open Render Queue. - This causes a dialog box (right) to be opened, listing queued files. - If you need to remove any item from the list, select it and click on Remove Selected. - 4.
+Either use Ctrl Click to build up a subset of items to be rendered and click on Render Selected or simply click on Render All to render all items in the queue, each of course to a separate file.
+The Rendering to File box will be shown as each file is rendered and removed from the queue. - 5.
+Close the Queued Renders dialog box when finished.